Paul Wittek: Biography

-After the rise of Nazism Wittek moved with his family to Belgium in 1934, where he worked at the Institute for Byzantine Studies in Brussels with Henri Grégoire.
+After Hitler's rise to power in Germany, Wittek resigned from his Istanbul post in the summer of 1933 due to his opposition to the Nazi Party and moved with his family to Belgium in 1934, where he worked at the Institute for Byzantine Studies in Brussels with Henri Grégoire.
 After the German attack on Belgium Wittek fled in a small boat to England, where he was interned as an enemy alien.
 Thanks to the support of British Orientalists, in particular Hamilton Gibb, he was finally released and found a job at the University of London.
 After the war he returned to his family, who had remained in Belgium.
 In 1948 he came to London and took up the newly created Chair of Turkish at the School of Oriental and African Studies (SOAS), which he held until his retirement in 1961.

-Wittek, who was close to the George Circle, published relatively little and mostly in short form, but became very influential within his discipline.
-His only books, on the principality of Menteşe and on the rise of the Ottoman Empire, appeared in the 1930s.
+Wittek, who was a devoted member of the George Circle (along with the fellow medievalist and academic refugee Ernst Kantorowicz), published relatively little and mostly in short form, but became very influential within his discipline.
+His only book-length studies, on the principality of Menteşe and on the rise of the Ottoman Empire, appeared in the 1930s.
 In the latter Wittek formulated his ghazi thesis, according to which the ideology of sectarian struggle was the major cohesive factor in the formative phase of the Ottoman Empire.
 The ghazi thesis was, until Rudi Paul Lindner's nomad thesis in the 1980s, the prevailing view of the emergence of the Ottoman Empire.